 - Use a field guide to identify trees and their leaves

 - Head out for a drive on an overcast or rainy day to observe the colorful fall foliage

 Hopefully, these free fall leaf printables and activities gave you some ideas an inspiration on how you can learn about leaves with your children.

-These sheets were created by Nature Inspired Learning and are for personal use only for your home or classroom.
+These sheets were created by Nature Inspired Learning and are for personal use only for your home, classroom, or public library.
 All of these fall leaf printables are for non-commercial use.
 See full disclosure.
 Have questions, send me an email at julie (at) natureinspiredlearning (dot) com